+- (a) Constitution and Declaration of Philadelphia.

 - (b) Fundamental Principles.

 - (c) Aims and Objectives.

 - (e) Composition.

 - (f) Functions.

-- (g) Membership.
+- (g)Membership

-- (h) Organs of the ILO.
+- (h)Organs of the

+ILO.

-- (i) The International Labour Conference The Governing Body and the International Labour Office Regional Conference Regional Advisory Committee Industrial Committees and Analogous Bodies Committee of Experts Panels of Consultants and Special Ad-hoc Conferences and Meetings.
+(i) The International Labour Conference - The Governing Body and the International Labour

+Office - Regional Conference - Regional Advisory Committee - Industrial Committees and

+Analogous Bodies - Committee of Experts - Panels of Consultants and Special Ad-hoc Conferences and Meetings.